-Collectively, amici represent hundreds of thousands of physicians and mental health professionals, including specialists in pediatrics and adolescent care, family medicine, internal medicine, psychiatry, and endocrinology; and millions of nurses.
+Collectively, amici represent hundreds of thousands of physicians and mental health professionals, including specialists in pediatrics and adolescent care, family medicine, internal medicine, and endocrinology; and millions of nurses.
 Amici share a commitment to improving the physical and mental health of all Americans-regardless of gender identity-and to informing and educating lawmakers, the judiciary, and the public regarding the public health impacts of laws and policies.

 1 Amici hereby certify that no party's counsel authored this brief in whole or in part, no party or party's counsel contributed money intended to fund preparation or submission of this brief, and no person other than amici and their counsel contributed money intended to fund preparation or submission of the brief.
-The parties have consented to the filing of this brief.
+The parties have consented to the filing of this amicus brief.

-Amici submit this brief to inform the Court of the consensus among health care professionals regarding what it means to be transgender; the protocols for the treatment of transgender and gender dysphoric people; and the potential predictable harms to the health and well-being of transgender adolescents when they are excluded from restrooms that match their gender identity.
+Amici submit this brief to inform the Court of the medical consensus regarding what it means to be transgender; the protocols for the treatment of gender dysphoria; and the predictable harms to the health and well-being of transgender adolescents when they are excluded from restrooms that match their gender identity.